donaldsharp/frr/doc/user/bgp.rst

    outputs.
 It's easier to troubleshoot if you have a number of BGP peers and a number of routes to check.

+.. clicmd:: bgp advertise-origin

+   This command attaches a Site of Origin (SOO) attribute to all routes advertised within the specified address-family.
+The SOO value is automatically derived from the BGP router ID.

+.. clicmd:: bgp nhg-per-origin

+   This command processes the Site of Origin (SOO) attribute, facilitating the creation of nexthop groups based on the value of SOO.

 .. clicmd:: neighbor PEER advertisement-interval (0-600)

    Setup the minimum route advertisement interval(mrai) for the